Canadian banks make up a significant portion of investment portfolios in Canada.

 It has a medium risk rating and comparable MER at 0.61, equivalent to a $6.10 fee per $1,000 investment per year.

-The dividend yield for this ETF is significantly lower than, say, ZWB.TO at 4.16%, although it does payout dividends monthly.
+The dividend yield for this ETF is lower than some of the others on this list, although it does payout dividends monthly.

 5. TD Canadian Bank Dividend Index ETF